Returning to running postpartum: How to do it safely

 *Note, though, that what running WON’T do is get rid of your belly, help you get strong or even lose weight (you have to be in a caloric deficit to do that).

-The RISKS may be pelvic floor and joint health.
+The RISKS with running too soon after pregnancy may be pelvic floor and joint health.
 Women may be at a greater risk of incontinence and prolapse if they start running before the pelvic floor has healed, the uterus has returned to its original size and pregnancy hormones have returned to baseline.

 An additional risk is your joint health - all of the factors that we discussed before affect your connective tissues and joints.
 Add to that the fact that during pregnancy and the postpartum period you lose muscle mass and strength - this combination leaves you more prone to injuries, and the impact of running can be particularly problematic because it involves a lot of single leg hip stability - the massive joint that is most affected by hormones and birth.